AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/access-wf-objects-from-shared-linked-in-slack.md

    >
    >The user who is sharing the link must have at least [!UICONTROL View] permissions to the issue in order for you to see additional information about it.

-1. (Optional) Click the name of the issue to open it in [!DNL Workfront] in a new browser tab.&nbsp;
+1. (Optional) Click the name of the issue to open it in [!DNL Workfront] in a new browser tab.
-1. Consider reviewing the&nbsp;following additional information about the task:
+1. Consider reviewing the following additional information about the task:

    * **[!UICONTROL Status]**: For more information about issue statuses, see [Access the list of system issue statuses](../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/issue-statuses.md).